 “The festival involved the highest number of people from various nationalities, saw roughly 60 performances over the two days, more than 100K posts, likes, shares and comments, largest number of Indian viewers and engagements on IBN 18, an Indian TV channel,” he said.
 “It was one of the most successful Indian festivals in Australia, still securing the title of the largest Ganesh Festival outside India.”

-News of the event travelled across the Indian community in Australia, and drew attention from India as well, with messages of acknowledgement from various representatives of
+News of the event traveled across the Indian community in Australia, and drew attention from India as well, with messages of acknowledgement from various representatives of

-For Sadanand More though, the highlight was drawing the community together at this eventful time of year.
+For Sadanand More though, the highlight was drawing the community together at this time of year.
 “My favourite aspect of the festival was the manner in which attendees were involved.
 They were having fun, families and friends in tow, taking in the performances.
-Some two thousand families had their photo clicked in front of the Ganesh idol thanks to an Australian photographer who volunteered to take photos on the day.”
+Some two thousand families had their photo clicked in front of the Ganesha idol thanks to an Australian photographer who volunteered to take photos on the day.”

 classical dance performances from the state of Bengal, and of course dhol tasha from the state of Maharashtra.
 India is incredibly rich in cultural diversity and to see a glimpse of this rich and diverse culture in the suburbs of Adelaide was a proud moment for us.”

 participate in the annual pilgrimage to Pandharpur, deeply rooted in the culture of Maharashtra.
 Somehow the stage, as grand and as big as it was, seemed inadequate for her powerful and yet elegant performance.

-Dr Geetha Sadagopan’s Bharatanatyam number was equally relevant to the occasion.
-“At the Ganesh festival, I performed on Bharathnatyam style semi classical on a very popular Rabindranath Tagore Bengali song,” she said.
-“It is a beautiful philosophical song about how happiness and sorrow, light and darkness, good and bad times coexist and ‘dance together’ in our daily life.”
+“At the Ganesha festival I performed on Bharathnatyam style semi classical for a very popular Rabindra Nath Tagore’s Bengali song.
+It is a beautiful philosophical song about how happiness and sorrow, light and darkness, good and bad times coexist and “dance together” in our daily life.”